Electrolytic Refining Process of Gold

 Can high grade silver ore be electrolytically processed?

 Thanks for any help you can offer!~

 Hobbyist - Davao, Mindanao, Philippines

 Although those books are not in print anymore, that does not mean they are actually unavailable, Charles.
-The blue text with underline indicates a link.
-Just click the links.
-The ISBN numbers are linked to further ordering info from Amazon if your library can't get them.
+We've included the ISBN numbers for your library to look for them, or you can buy then from Amazon.
 Good luck.

 March 6, 2008